-At Aurizon, we recognise the global requirement to reduce greenhouse gas (GHG) concentrations in the atmosphere, and that climate change and business sustainability are critical considerations for the growth and long-term success of our company.
+At Aurizon, we recognise the global requirement to reduce greenhouse gas (GHG) concentrations in the atmosphere.
+Climate change is a critical consideration for the sustainability, growth and long-term success of our company.

-For details on Aurizon's GHG emissions along with year-on-year change, view our 2017 Sustainability Report.
+For details on Aurizon's GHG emssions along with year-on-year performance, view our 2018 Sustainability Report.

-In addition to measuring and monitoring our GHG emissions, Aurizon also responds annually to the CDP (formerly the Carbon Disclosure Project) Climate Change questionnaire.
+In addition to measuring and monitoring our GHG emissions, Aurizon also responds annually to the CDP (formerly the Carbon Disclosure Report) Climate Change questionnaire.
 The CDP is an international, independent, not-for-profit organisation which compiles corporate climate change information for the investor community.
 In 2018, we maintained our Management B Score, which is higher than the Transport Services (sector) average and higher than the Oceania regional average of C. View our 2018 CDP Response.